Netcentric/accesscontroltool/docs/Configuration.md

 <img src="images/crx-storage.png">

 The project specific configuration files are stored in CRX under a node which can be set in the OSGi configuration of the AcService (system/console/configMgr).
 Each folder underneath this location may contain `*.yaml` files that contain AC configuration.
 The folder structure gets created by deployment or manually in CRX.

+## Run modes

 In general the parent node may specify required Sling run modes being separated by a dot (```.```).
 Folder names can contain runmodes in the same way as OSGi configurations ([installation of OSGi bundles through JCR packages in Sling](http://sling.apache.org/documentation/bundles/jcr-installer-provider.html)) using a `.` (e.g. `myproject.author` will only become active on author).
 Additionally, multiple runmodes combinations can be given separated by comma to avoid duplication of configuration (e.g. `myproject.author.test,author.dev` will be active on authors of dev and test environment only).
-Each time a new configuration file gets uploaded in CRX (e.g. deployment) or the content of a file gets changed a node listener can trigger a new installation of the configurations.
-This behaviour can be enabled/disabled in UploadListenerService OSGi config.

 ## Overall structure a of an AC configuration file